Basic Personal Amount

 Ontario Senior Homeowners’ Property Tax Grant

 This grant is an annual amount provided to help offset property taxes for seniors with low to middle incomes who own their own home.
-In 2009, the maximum grant is $250.
-In 2010 and subsequent years, the maximum grant is $500.
+The maximum grant is $500.
 To be eligible, the taxpayer must

 • Be 64 years or older on December 31 of the tax year for which you are filing